 Agda programs are commonly edited using Emacs which is explained in this section.
-Other editors with interactive support for Agda include

-- Visual Studio Code (agda-mode on VS Code)
+Other editors with interactive support for Agda include Atom (agda-mode on Atom), Visual Studio Code (agda-mode on VS Code), and Vim (agda-vim).

-- Neovim (Cornelis), and

-- Vim (agda-vim)

 To edit a module in Emacs (assuming you have installed Agda and the Emacs mode properly), open a file ending in .agda and load it by pressing C-c C-1 (other commands are listed under Notation for key combinations below).
 This will apply syntax highlighting to the code and display any errors in a separate buffer.
 Agda uses certain background colors to indicate specific issues with the code, see Background highlighting below.